http

 ---|---|---|---|

-method | string | Y | The HTTP method to use. |
+method | string | N | The HTTP method to use.
+Defaults to GET |

 url | string | Y | The URL to which the request should be made. |